A white man fatally shoots 3 Black people at a Florida store in a hate crime, then kills himself

 Both President Joe Biden and Attorney General Merrick Garland were briefed on the shooting, officials said.

-Dollar General’s corporate office said in a statement, “We are heartbroken by the senseless act of violence that occurred at our Kings Road store in Jacksonville, Florida today.
-At this time, supporting our Jacksonville employees and the DG family impacted by this tragedy is a top priority as we work closely with law enforcement.”
+Dollar General’s corporate office said in a statement that the company was supporting its Jacksonville employees “as we work closely with law enforcement.”

 Virginia Bradford lives in the neighborhood of modest brick and cinder block houses near the store.
 She frequently shops at the Dollar General, and said she meant to go there Saturday for detergent and bleach, but got sidetracked by other plans.